 Les mer

-1. How It Used To Be Simpler
+1. How It Used to be Simpler

-2. Excess of Administrators and Knowledge Workers
+2. Excess of Professional Administrators and Knowledge Workers

-3. The Colonisation of the Lifeworld
+3. The Colonization of the Lifeworld

 4. The Rise of Managerialism and the Decline of Productivity